jnurmine/tmux-echelon/README.md

 ## Customization

-See the echelon.py for comments.
-The (p)expect logic goes inside the while 1 block.
+See the echelon.py for general plumbing and comments.

+Put your script into script.py; the (p)expect logic is in a function called "run".
+The pexpect instance is given as a parameter.
+Return True if you want to continue iteration and False to stop.

 You may need to disable the timeout with `p.expect("foobar", timeout=None)`.
 See [pexpect documentation](https://pexpect.readthedocs.io/) for more details.